decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ## Example: A connection is lost while relaying a package

-Let's assume peer4 needs to distribute a package, but loses the conection to peer1 while trying to send the package.
+Let's assume peer4 needs to distribute a package, but loses the connection to peer1 while trying to send the package.
 Then it will relay the message to all the missing nodes trough the Messaging Service.
 Note: A message received by the Messaging Service is never relayed.